 How to Double Cleanse

-- It’s time to clear away your masterpiece.
-Some people do this by applying a warm, damp compress (fresh towels only, please!) for 30 seconds – a total home spa moment.
+- Apply a warm, damp compress for 30 seconds – a total home spa moment.
 Use that same towel to then gently swipe everything away.
-If you want to spare your laundry pile, go ahead and simply rinse with lukewarm water.

 - To still damp skin, apply 1-2 pumps of your second cleanser.
 Massage in the exact same fashion (but avoiding the eye area this time) for 1 whole minute.
 Then rinse again with lukewarm water and gently pat your skin dry with a clean microfiber cloth.

 - After a few seconds of letting the skin breathe, follow up with the rest of your beauty routine.
-Be sure to include a solid moisturizer, like our Crème de la Cream, to help further balance hydration after that added cleanse.
+Be sure to include a solid moisturizer, like our H2 Oh Yeah, to help further balance hydration after that added cleanse.

 Who Should Double Cleanse?

 While those with oily or breakout-prone skin may find double cleansing most helpful, if you carefully select your products and customize the frequency at which you double cleanse (e.g., possibly reserving the technique solely for nighttime, rather than twice a day), it can also be effective for those with combination and even dry skin.
 Routine makeup-wearers also tend to find it pretty clutch.
 But every face is inimitable; so, listen to your skin!
 Enjoy the benefits of the double cleanse but look for signs of over washing – things like excessive dryness, inflammation, or increased oil production and breakouts.